 November is National Diabetes Month, when health care professionals and organizations strive to bring greater awareness to the disease and its impact.
 Diabetes is increasingly prevalent, and it can have major health consequences.

-More than 30 million Americans now have the disease, though as many as a quarter of those sufferers remain undiagnosed, according to the American Diabetes Association.
+More than 34.2 million Americans now have the disease, though as many as a quarter of those sufferers remain undiagnosed, according to the American Diabetes Association.
+That's 10.5% of the U.S. population, with the highest incidence (14.7%) found among Native Americans/Alaskan Natives and Hispanics (12.5%).
 Among the larger adult population, about a third — nearly 100 million people — have prediabetes.
 It’s the seventh-leading cause of death in the Unites States; close to a quarter of a million people each year die directly or indirectly from diabetes.
 Estimated costs related to the disease, including lost productivity, have reached more than $300 billion annually.

 Here, Han lays out key facts and details about diabetic foot infections:

 Among all diabetics, a quarter will develop diabetes-related foot infections in their lifetime.
 This is because of two common factors: One is poor blood circulation to the foot, a condition called peripheral vascular disease or arterial insufficiency.
 The other important factor is peripheral neuropathy, or altered sensations in the foot and leg.
 “Interaction of these two entities, coupled with negligence, produces a variety of foot conditions such as corns, calluses, ingrown toenails, skin lesions, foot ulcers and gangrene,” Han said.

 âThese types of infections can put you in the hospital

 Twenty percent of all diabetes-related hospital admissions are a result of diabetic foot infections.
 “They are the No. 1 causative agent resulting in a diabetic being admitted to a hospital,” Han said.